splunk/public-o11y-docs/gdi/opentelemetry/components/host-metrics-receiver.rst

 Host receiver metrics appear in Infrastructure Monitoring.
 You can use them to create dashboards and alerts.
 See :ref:`create-detectors` for more information.

+.. note:: The SignalFx exporter excludes some available metrics by default.
+Learn more about default metric filters in :ref:`list-excluded-metrics`.

 Get started
 ======================